csxeba/AIM-SR/Readme.md

 acceleration compared to the default *NumPy* available through `pip`.

 Please consider downloading the dataset before running the experiment.
-There is the `data/get.sh` script which automates downloading and extracting the dataset.
+There is the `get.sh` script which automates downloading and extracting the dataset.
+The script should be ran with its parent `data` directory as the working directory.